Volume Two

 "York, you, you—!"

-At any rate, the number of troublesome things had dwindled to zero.
-Even her mental stress had been reduced.
+In any case, the number of troublesome matters had dropped to zero.
+Even her mental stress had eased.

 It was a good deal, Ilya thought as she made her way back to the branch.